-WASHINGTON (AP) -- The Commerce Department reports on U.S. factory orders in February.
-The report is scheduled to be released at 10 a.m.
-EDT Wednesday.
+WASHINGTON (AP) -- The Commerce Department reports on U.S. factory orders in June at 10 a.m.
+Eastern time Tuesday.

-The Institute for Supply Management reported Tuesday that its manufacturing index increased to 53.7 in March, up from 53.2 in February.
-Any reading above 50 indicates expansion.
+The Institute for Supply Management, a trade group of purchasing managers, reported Friday that its manufacturing index rose to 57.1, up from 55.3 in June.
+A reading above 50 signals that manufacturing is growing.

 The increased demand has fueled hiring.
 The Labor Department said Friday that employers added more than 200,000 jobs in July for the sixth straight month.
 Factories accounted for 28,000 new jobs in July.
 Over the past year, manufacturers have added 178,000 jobs, best 12-month stretch of hiring since November 2012.